oscgu/stui/README.md

 ## Compiling with the lib

-Make sure to compile with the following options:
+Make sure to use the following options:

 `-L. --lstui`